ou've adopted a dog without completely understanding what you were getting into.

-Hyperactivity in dogs (sometimes referred to by scientists as hyperkinesis in dogs, and by pet owners as ADHD in
+Hyperactivity in dogs (sometimes referred to by scientists as hyperkinesis in dogs and by pet owners as ADHD in

-Restlessness, constant non-stop movement and panting, frantic abnormal behavior (e.g. the dog chasing his own tail) and unfocused eyes are other very common superficial symptoms of dog hyperactivity.
+Restlessness, constant non-stop movement and panting, frantic abnormal behavior (e.g., the dog chasing his own tail), and unfocused eyes are other prevalent superficial symptoms of dog hyperactivity.

 For example, age is a factor – if you're working with a puppy, you'll need to give him more time than when dealing with an adult dog.

-This is because studies found how hyperactive dogs in their early age may not be hyperactive as they age, and most personality disorders in dogs, including hyperactivity, are not accurate indicators of subsequent behavior in older dogs (Fratkin et al. 2013).
+This is because studies found that hyperactive dogs at their early age may not be hyperactive as they age.
+Most personality disorders in dogs, including hyperactivity, are not accurate indicators of subsequent behavior in older dogs (Fratkin et al., 2013).